-One of the things that draws people to vintage camp trailers is the polished aluminum skin.
+One of the things that draws people to vintage camp trailers, like Airstream, Spartan, and Boles Aero is the polished aluminum skin.
 Over time, however, even aluminum will begin to oxidize.
 We get lots of requests for exterior polishing, and we’ve polished hundreds of trailers and small items over the years.
 One of our employees even had his name legally changed to ShinyMetalsChad.

 We offer two basic polish services, which can be modified to suit individual customers’ needs.
 We also offer polishing services for small items, such as aluminum wheels and propane tanks.
 Contact us today for an estimate.